Adversarially robust clustering with optimality guarantees: Numerical experiments

 \item \textbf{Different dimensions:} The true points are generated with $\sigma=2$.
 We add 60 outlier points.
 The outlier points are generated from the multivariate Gaussian distribution with the $\sigma^\out = 10$ and $\theta^\out=0$.
 We vary the data dimension $d$ from 2 to 20.

 \item \textbf{Different outlier locations:} The true points are generated with $\sigma=1$.
 We add 40 outlier points.
 We fix $d$ at 10.
-The outlier points are generated with $\sigma^\out=2$, and $\theta^\out$ is located on a randomly chosen direction with the norm varying between 0 and 100.
+The outlier points are generated with $\sigma^\out=2$, and $\theta^\out$ is located in a randomly chosen direction with the norm varying within [0,100].